KGPE: Early years

-The station first signed on the air on October 1, 1953, as KJEO; it was the second television station to sign on in the Fresno market, after KMJ-TV (channel 24, now KSEE), which debuted four months earlier on June 1.
+The station first signed on the air on October 1, 1953, as KJEO (for station founder Jack E. O'Neill); it was the second television station to sign on in the Fresno market, after KMJ-TV (channel 24, now KSEE), which debuted four months earlier on June 1.
 Channel 47 originally operated as a primary ABC affiliate with a secondary CBS affiliation.
 KFRE-TV (channel 12, now KFSN-TV on channel 30) took the CBS affiliation full-time when it signed on in May 1956, due to sister radio station KFRE (940 AM, now KYNO)'s longtime affiliation with the CBS Radio Network.
 Originally, the station was owned by O'Neill Broadcasting Company, which sold the station in 1961 to Shasta Telecasting Corporation.
 Retlaw Broadcasting, a unit of Retlaw Enterprises (a company owned by relatives of Walt Disney), acquired KJEO from Shasta Telecasting in 1968.
 On September 9, 1985, as a result of KFSN-TV's owner, Capital Cities Communications merging with ABC, KFSN became an ABC owned-and-operated station, sending the CBS affiliation to KJEO.

 Fisher Broadcasting merged with Retlaw in 1998, then proceeded to sell channel 47 to the Ackerley Group in 2000.
 Under Ackerley, the station changed its call letters to KGPE on September 14, 2000, and revamped its news operation as News 47.
 Clear Channel Communications (now iHeartMedia) merged with Ackerley in 2001.
 The acquisition was approved by the Federal Communications Commission (FCC) and was finalized in 2002.
 Under Clear Channel, KGPE rebranded as CBS 47 On Your Side in October 2004.